AyakaGEMM/Hands-on-MLIR/README.md

 # Hands-on-MLIR

 A simple project to optimize `linalg.matmul` using mlir framwork.
 Currently developing in progress.
-Feel free to creaet an issue if you have any suggestions or problems.
+Feel free to create an issue if you have any suggestions or problems.

 # What can it do?